grafana/tempo/docs/sources/tempo/metrics-generator/_index.md

 ## Local blocks

-The local blocks processor is used to store spans for a set period of time and allow for more complex APIs to perform calculations on the data.
-This must be enabled for certain metrics APIs to function.
+The local blocks processor stores spans for a set period of time and enables more complex APIs to perform calculations on the data.
+The processor must be enabled for certain metrics APIs to function.

 ## Remote writing metrics